 In many ways, the Middle Tennessee matchup is a favorable one for Rice.
 Their strength on defense pitted against a potent offense will be the most intriguing battle, but it’s what happens on the other side of the ball that might win this game.

 The Middle Tennessee defense has talent, but hasn’t been able to turn their collection of playmakers into a consistent unit.
 If Rice football is going to turn things around, this is a unit that doesn’t appear to be as daunting as some of the other defensive fronts they’ve faced yet this season.

 Combing both facets of their game — a strong defense with a growing offense — could give the Owls a dose of energy headed into the home stretch.
-They could use the jolt.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+They could use the jolt.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: 2020 Defense leads nation in returning production

 - Rice Basketball: Owls drop another heartbreaker, this time to UTSA